Kayli/logspub/dev.md

 - mutual recursion: when more than one function call one another recursively [^4]

+## misc

+- stable vs unstable sorting algorithms
+  - unstable may change order of values with same keys, where stable guarantees initial order
+  - starts to matter when you sorting objects

 ## references

 [^1]: https://github.com/hmemcpy/milewski-ctfp-pdf/ (category theory for programmers)